Accounting – Methods of Estimating Inventory

 Estimating inventory is sometimes a necessary process for every business especially when a physical count is impractical or impossible.
 For example, you may need to know the amount of your business inventory that was destroyed by floods.
-Businesses that use the perpetual system should report the inventory account balance during such situations.
+Businesses that use the perpetual system should report the inventory account (Also see What is Included in Your Inventory Cost?) balance during such situations.
 However, the companies that use the periodic system of reporting must give the estimated value of the inventory.

 The retail inventory method and gross profit method are the two approaches to estimating the value of inventory.

 Retail inventory method